orkilim/TAU-ItayInbal-server/README.md

 __RUNNING THE SERVER:__

- ALTHOUGH coming with the ```$ git clone``` done earlier
+ the following lines should be in the package.json after the ```$ git clone```

- check for the following line in the PACKAGE.JSON file, under "scripts"
+ make sure they exist under "scripts". if not- add them

- "test": "jest --coverage --detectOpenHandles",
+ "test": "jest --coverage --detectOpenHandles"|
- "dev": "nodemon index.js",
+ "dev": "nodemon index.js" |
  "start": "node server.js"

  __USAGE:__